- Where Does IoT Fit in Healthcare?

 End-to-End Connectivity and Affordability

-For example, IoT can connect different devices and systems within a hospital, allowing for greater care coordination.
-In addition, IoT healthcare companies can leverage the technology in reducing care costs by increasing efficiencies and improving patient outcomes.
+For example, IoT can connect different devices and systems within a hospital to improve care coordination.
+In addition, IoT healthcare companies can leverage the technology to reduce care costs by increasing efficiencies and improving patient outcomes.

-IoT can also help remotely monitor patients with chronic conditions, which can ultimately lead to reduced hospital readmissions.
-Similarly, using smart pills and wearable sensors can help improve medication adherence and prevent adverse events.
+IoT can also help remotely monitor patients with chronic conditions, reducing hospital readmissions.
+Similarly, smart pills and wearable sensors can help improve medication adherence and prevent adverse events.

 Data Analysis and Data Assortment

-The IoT benefits in healthcare involve storing massive patient medical history data.
-The IoT devices send data to other devices.
-IoT devices transmit this data to other devices, and while analyzing such extensive datasets may seem impossible, IoMT devices have the power to accomplish this task in minutes.
+The benefits of IoT connectivity in healthcare involve storing massive amounts of patient medical history data.
+IoT devices transmit this data to other devices, and while analyzing such extensive datasets manually may seem unthinkable, IoMT devices do this task in minutes.

-IoT medical devices can gather, analyze, track, send, and receive data with the help of a cloud base.
-The cloud base is required as these huge data sets cannot be saved on the server.
+By leveraging cloud-based infrastructure, Internet of Things medical devices can gather, analyze, track, send, and receive data with the help of a cloud base.
+Since traditional servers cannot store such massive datasets, cloud integration is required to ensure secure and scalable data management.

 Assisting the Elderly